 How do I get Started?

-We are offering telephone or online therapy to adults during the pandemic
+We are offering in person, telephone or online therapy to adults

 Because we cannot see everyone at this difficult time we have collected together 100s of resources, activities and links to help you at www.openmindslibrary.com

-Under 14s may be offered face to face counselling at Open Minds, subject to counsellors being available and in accordance with government safety guidelines.
-Young people aged 14 - 18 will be offered video calling or telephone counselling.
+Under 14s may be offered face to face counselling on Saturdays at a time between 10am and 1:30pm at Open Minds, or video / telephone therapy after school on weekdays, subject to counsellors being available and in accordance with government safety guidelines

 IS IT SECRET?